gazaka/gazaka/README.md

-- 👋 Hi, I’m @gazaka
+Hi, I’m @gazaka

-- 👀 I’m interested in learning new things
+I’m interested in learning new things
-- 🌱 I’m currently learning to learn
+I’m currently learning to program

-- 💞️ I’m looking to collaborate on how best to learn
-- 📫 You can reach me via socials
+Planning to use C++ although I've been told to try JavaScript first

 <!---
 gazaka/gazaka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.